jlewallen/burrow/README.md

 A reply can be intercepted, as JSON and augmented via middleware.

+General algorithm is to begin with an Evaluable and iterate until things terminate, giving every plugin a chance to intervene at each step.
+This means that the Evaluable enum and the Effect enum need to serialize to and from JSON, which also means Action's and Reply's.
+Not sure how I feel about that.

+A simple example:

+1. Evaluable::Phrase(user, "look") -> Effect::Action(Action)
+2. Evaluable::Action(Action) -> Effect::Reply(Reply)

+Resolving Surroundings happens when an Action is evaluated.
+One tricky part is how to handle this in dynlib.
+The fewer times we need to cross that boundary, the better and yet I'd love for the shared library to be able to go from Phrase to Reply.

+A more complicated example:

+1. Evaluable::Phrase(user, "go north") -> Effect::Action(Action)
+2. Evaluable::Action(Action) -> Effect::Attempted(Move)
+3. Evaluable::Attempted(Move) -> Effect::Reply(Reply)

+One of the tricky parts is being able to prevent/stop an Action from another plugin the way we can with Hooks.

+This would be hard with a "middleware" approach because Actions actually modify and make changes to Entities.
+One solution is to "isolate" each Action and return the state with the Effect.
+Then downstream Evaluators could throw them away.

+Hmmm.

 ## TODO

 1. Add entity templates, allow for custom ones.